Benson & Hedges

 Benson & Hedges is a British brand of cigarettes owned by American conglomerate Altria.
 Cigarettes under the Benson & Hedges name are manufactured worldwide by different companies such as Rothmans, Benson & Hedges, Philip Morris USA, British American Tobacco, or Japan Tobacco, depending on the region.

 In the UK, they are registered in Old Bond Street in London, and were manufactured in Lisnafillan, Ballymena, Northern Ireland, before production was moved to Eastern Europe in 2017.
+In the primary market area, the UK, they are produced by Japan Tobacco.
+As of November 2025, they are the most popular cigarette brand in the UK.

 They are predominantly made from Virginia tobacco.

-In some countries where Philip Morris does not hold the Benson & Hedges trademark, such as the Philippines, a variant of the North American Benson & Hedges cigarette brand is sold under the "Philip Morris" brand using similar packaging.

 History

 Benson & Hedges was founded in London in 1873 by Richard Benson and William Hedges as Benson and Hedges Ltd. Alfred Paget Hedges succeeded his father in the business in 1885, the same year which Richard Benson left the business.
 The 1900s saw branches of Benson & Hedges Ltd. opening in the United States and Canada.
 In 1928, the American branch became independent, and was bought by Philip Morris in 1958.
 Benson & Hedges Ltd in the UK was acquired by the Gallaher Group in 1955.

 A Royal Warrant was issued to the British company in 1878, after the required five years of supply to the Royal Family.
-This was the brand of cigarettes preferred by King George VI, who was famed for his heavy cigarette smoking.
-The royal warrant was revoked in 1999 due to a "lack of demand in the royal households".
+It was revoked in 1999 due to a "lack of demand in the royal households".
 The Warrant seal, which had previously been on the flip lid of the box, was removed.